Learn basic Dutch grammar

 Pronouns

-Dutch, like German, has an informal (familiar) and formal version of "you" — when addressing a stranger, or your teacher, or maybe your boss, you would use the formal u, otherwise you use the informal je.
+Dutch, like German, has an informal and formal version of "you".
+When addressing a stranger, or your teacher, or maybe your boss, you would use the formal u.
+Otherwise, use the informal je.

 Dutch also has stressed and unstressed forms.
 For example, jij is the stressed form of je in the pronoun table below.
-When you would emphasise the word "you" in English, you would use jij in Dutch.
+When you would emphasise the word "you" in English – for instance speaking loudly or prolonging the word – you would use jij in Dutch.

 There is an unstressed form of het, rendered as 't, but this isn't often used in written Dutch.
 The same goes for 'm and 'k; they reflect the loose, contracted pronunciation of the words in everyday speech.